12 - 27 February 2016

 Watch the video below to learn more about Karen through interviews with her husband, the irrepressible singer-songwriter John Otway, along with the founder of London Glassblowing, Peter Layton, and artist & curator Cathryn Shilling.

-“In February 2016 London Glassblowing is holding a memorial exhibition of the work by my former colleague, Karen Lawrence.
+"In February 2016 London Glassblowing held a memorial exhibition of the work by my former colleague, Karen Lawrence.
 Sadly, after a prolonged battle with cancer, Karen died in October 2013.
 The commute to my studio takes me past her house, so I think of her almost daily.
 A bright star who shone all too briefly, she was a joyful and optimistic presence, at once serious, questing, passionate, playful and charming to workmates and clients alike.

 Graduating with a silversmithing degree (first class honours, Buckinghamshire University) she joined London Glassblowing in 1983, initially to help develop the facility to electroform onto glass started by Anna Dickinson.
 Before long, having already experienced hot glass at college with Sam Herman, she began to concentrate on vessel making the activity that was to occupy her for over 25 years.